acemod/ACE3/docs/wiki/feature/map-gestures.md

 ### 1.1 Map gestures

-Allow players to gesture/point on their map for others in close proximity to see.
+Allow players to gesture/point on their map.

 ## 2. Usage